AmolRandhawa/AmolRandhawa/README.md

 ### About me

-# Amol Randhawa
+## Amol Randhawa
-# Computer Science
+## Computer Science
+## I am looking to collaborate on java projects
+## I am currently learning Computer Organizations and it's usage

 <!--
 **AmolRandhawa/AmolRandhawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.